plone/plone.folder/README.txt

 "orderable" items |---| for example everything related to navigation and typically only a few |---| in regular folders and the bulk of the content in "large" folders, most of the time solely for performance reasons.
-This adapter will hopefully help to avoid having to make this distinction in the future and still provide the better performance characteristics of `B-tree`_ folders.
+This adapter will hopefully help avoid having to make this distinction in the future and still provide the better performance characteristics of `B-tree`_ folders.